-Get an in-depth look at 10 mistakes that graphic designers make when creating logos and how to avoid or remedy them.
-Find out what to consider when pricing a logo design.
-Learn how to make your logo designs better and add value to your work, so you can up your game and stand out from your competition.
+Graphic designers, you might be inadvertently making some of these mistakes when designing logos for a client.
+Find out what they are and how to avoid them.
+You’ll also learn what to consider when pricing a logo design, how to make your logo designs better and how to add value to your work, so you can up your game, stand out from your competition and charge more.

 - Just one negative experience requires 12 positive ones to make up for it.